 Partnerships are essential building blocks in the non-profit sector.
-Strong partnerships enable organizations do more than they could alone, become more diverse and innovative in their thinking and have the potential to reach a far wider audience.
+Strong partnerships help organizations do more than they could alone, become more diverse and innovative in their thinking, and have the potential to reach a far wider audience.

 In the Partnership Handbook, by Flo Frank and Anne Smith, “a partnership is defined as a relationship in which two or more parties, having compatible goals, form an agreement to share the work, share the risk and share the results or proceeds”.
 The idea of sharing workload, risk and results is an attractive prospect to most non-profits; however, partnerships are often hard work, and require commitment, planning, nurturing and compromise to be successful.

 According to Frank and Smith, “before agreeing to be involved in a partnership, it is important to determine personal readiness to participate, the organization’s interest and ability to be a good partner and the preparedness of the community in which the partnership will operate”.
 A clear, definite purpose for the partnership is important to ensuring all parties are on board for the right reasons.